arl1nef/bOS/README.md

 # **What is bOS?**

 bOS is strippied down, modified version of Windows 10.
-It is based around winver 22H2 (19045.2006 build).
+It is based around winver 22H2.
 It's an option to use to achieve better performance. reduced system latency, and overall better experience.

 This is an open-source project.